The 2019 – 2020 OHPI application cycle is now open.

 What expenses will be paid?

 AACOM will provide housing for each intern.
-AACOM will also cover the cost of local travel for business purposes and certain miscellaneous expenses, such as photocopying in AACOM’s office, supplies available in AACOM’s office, and other expenses approved by AACOM.
-The intern is responsible for transportation to and from Washington, DC, parking and mileage (if OHPIs bring vehicles to Washington, DC, which is not recommended), meals, long distance telephone, recreation, and other expenses.
+AACOM will also cover the cost of certain local travel for business purposes and certain miscellaneous expenses, such as photocopying in AACOM’s office, supplies available in AACOM’s office, and other expenses approved by AACOM.
+The intern is responsible for transportation to and from Washington, DC, daily transportation to and from the AACOM office, parking and mileage (if OHPIs bring vehicles to Washington, DC, which is not recommended), meals, long distance telephone, recreation, and other expenses.